-Kevin Rinker is Co-Chair of the firm’s Mergers & Acquisitions Group.
+Kevin Rinker is the Co-Chair of the firm’s Mergers & Acquisitions Group and a leader in the private equity and healthcare practices of the firm.
 Mr. Rinker has a broad-based transactional practice with extensive experience advising multinational corporations and private equity firms in structuring and negotiating mergers, acquisitions, investments, divestitures, licensing arrangements and other corporate transactions.
 He has handled matters across many industries, with experience in the business services, energy, financial services, healthcare, industrials, media and technology sectors, among others.
-Mr. Rinker has represented a number of leading corporate and private equity clients, including American Express, The Blackstone Group, The Carlyle Group, Cerberus Capital Management, Clayton, Dubilier & Rice, Envision Healthcare, General Electric, Hospital Corporation of America, Johnson & Johnson, Morgan Stanley Private Equity, Nestlé S.A. and Providence Equity Partners.
+Mr. Rinker has represented a number of leading corporate and private equity clients, including American Express, The Blackstone Group, Carlyle, Cerberus Capital Management, Clayton, Dubilier & Rice, Envision Healthcare, General Electric, Gogo, Hospital Corporation of America, Johnson & Johnson, Morgan Stanley Private Equity, Nestlé S.A., Shiseido and Providence Equity Partners.

-Mr. Rinker is ranked as a leading lawyer in the M&A and private equity buyouts categories of Chambers Global (2020) and Chambers USA (2020) and is one of only seven M&A lawyers in the U.S. ranked in both categories.
-He is described as “very smart, creative and thorough,” with “a strong ability to identify the most material issues and succinctly articulate how to address them or how to think through downside scenarios.”
-Recognized by clients for his “commercial mind set” and “ability to understand, develop and present unique solutions,” clients reveal that he is “able to anticipate issues across a number of fronts” and that his negotiation skills make a significant difference in a transaction.
-He is also recommended for private equity buyouts, M&A and healthcare by The Legal 500 US (2020), with previous editions of the guide describing him as “very accessible and commercial,” “a strong negotiator,” “extremely client oriented” and “calm under fire.”
+Mr. Rinker is ranked as a leading lawyer for both M&A and private equity buyouts by Chambers USA (2022).
+He is valued by clients for his “commercially balanced and efficient approach” and described as a “go-to partner.”
+Clients say he is “a great business lawyer,” “an outstanding M&A adviser” and “a subject matter expert” who is “very good at looking around corners, and working out how to deal with them if you run into them.”
+He is also recommended for M&A, private equity buyouts and healthcare by The Legal 500 US (2022), where sources note that he “understands our business so well that he can act as both a legal and commercial partner to help us get to the best deals.”
+In previous editions of the guide, he is described as “very accessible and commercial,” “a strong negotiator,” “extremely client oriented” and “calm under fire.”
 Clients say he has the “experience base, familiarity with market precedents and ability to help create unique structures to position clients to make the best deals they can.”
-Mr. Rinker is also ranked as a leading lawyer by IFLR1000 (2020).
+Mr. Rinker is also ranked as a leading lawyer by IFLR1000 (2022).